Cryptonomic/ConseilJS/docs/README.md

 #### Delegate

 One of the most exciting features of Tezos is delegation.
-This is a means for non-baker accounts to participate in the on-chain governance process and receive staking rewards.
+This is a means for non-"baker" (non-validator) accounts to participate in the on-chain governance process and receive staking rewards.
 It is possible to delegate both implicit and originated accounts.
 For implicit addresses, those starting with tz1, tz2 and tz3, simply call `sendDelegationOperation`.
-Originated accounts, that is smart contracts, must explicitly support delegate setting, but can be deployed with a delegate already set.
+Originated accounts, that is smart contracts, must explicitly support delegate assignment, but can also be deployed with a delegate already set.

 Note that calling `sendDelegationOperation` will change an existing delegation if one is set.
 To cancel delegation use `sendUndelegationOperation`.
+Setting the delegation address to your own labels your account as a validator and should be avoided unless intentional.
+Sending a delegation to the same address as already set will result in operation failure.

 Another important point is that delegation is applied per account for the full balance of that account.
 To delegate to multiple bakers from a single address, use `BabylonDelegationHelper`.